-- The document content is implemented using a <canvas> with no textual alternative. - Some documents contain links, which allow keyboard-only users to scroll the content in the viewer, however some standards do not contain any focusable elements and cannot be scrolled at all without the ability to operate a mouse. - The document links can be reached using the keyboard, however they cannot be activated. - Since links are implemented as non-semantic elements with class="link" and tabindex="0", they are missing a programmatic name and role to indicate their purpose. - When pressing Tab or Shift+Tab hidden controls receive focus, meaning that the focus indicator is no longer visible.
+- The document content is implemented using a <canvas> with no textual alternative. - Most controls have accessible names, but some are reached in an incorrect focus order, or keyboard focus is lost after interaction. - Some documents contain links, which allow keyboard-only users to scroll the content in the viewer, however some standards do not contain any focusable elements and cannot be scrolled at all without the ability to operate a mouse. - Since links are implemented as non-semantic elements with class="link" and tabindex="0", they are missing a programmatic name and role to indicate their purpose.
+Note that external links seem to be non-functional at the moment. - When pressing Tab or Shift+Tab, hidden controls receive focus meaning that the focus indicator is no longer visible. - Links inside the document are only identified using a different color, as noted for "Standard Test Method for Failure in Sewn Seams of Woven Fabrics".